NixOS/rfcs/rfcs/0145-doc-strings.md

 The sequence `Example:` has some drawbacks when it comes to syntax:

-1. It is possible that this sequence occurs in a natural text without the intention to start a new doc-string block.
+1. It is possible that this sequence occurs in a natural text without the intention to start a new doc-string section.
 2. It doesn't visually stand out.
 3. It is bad that the line needs to start with `Example:` to be valid syntax.
 Although it is a good practice while writing comments.
 This shouldn't be syntactically required. > (`nixdoc` requires it).